gov-cy/staging-govcy-design-system-docs/src/components/back_link.md

 ---
 title: "Back Link"
 date: 2022-02-01 00:01:01Z
+description: "Use the back link component to help users go back to the previous page in a multi-page transaction."
 ---

 Use the back link component to help users go back to the previous page in a multi-page transaction.